cujojs/wire/docs/connections.md

 Wire uses [when](http://github.com/cujojs/when) to provide *promise-aware* AOP advice that can be applied to asynchronous functions and methods that may return a promise.
 The promise-aware advice types are close analogs of their standard AOP counterparts:

-* afterResolving - like afterReturning, executing only after a returning promise resolves successfully.
+* afterFulfilling - like afterReturning, executing only after a returned promise is fulfilled successfully.
-* afterRejecting - like afterThrowing, executing only after a returned promise rejects.
+* afterRejecting - like afterThrowing, executing only after a returned promise is rejected.
-* afterPromise - like after, executing after a returned promise *either* resolves successfully or rejects.
+* after - After advice is always promise aware, and handles both regular return/throw or promises.
+It executes after a returned promise is *either* fulfilled or rejected.

 ## Promise-aware AOP examples